 View a list of approved repertoire here.

-All can be found in Music for Millions, Vol 17: Easy Classics to Moderns, ed.
+Many can be found online at IMSLP; all can be found in Music for Millions, Vol 17: Easy Classics to Moderns, ed.
 Denes Agay, Music Sales America, ISBN 978-0825640179

-Patriotic Songs
+Traditional/Patriotic Songs

 This is item O for undergrads.